 Font: A weathered, square bowl.
 Remnants of carved foliage and possibly trefoiled arches on the bowl suggest it is later C12.
-Only the thicker central support is original and lengths of terra cotta drainpipe (painted to match but now flaking) replace the corner-shafts.
+Of the supports, only the thicker central support is original and lengths of terra cotta drainpipe (painted to match the masonry but now flaking) replace the corner-shafts.

 Glass: (East window) c1949, made by Lowndes and Drury and designed by J Fulleylove (Church website) who is commemorated.
 This shows the influence of early mediaeval glass, with medallions in the side lights and the Madonna in the centre one, though the colouring is distinctively C20.